Wabash River: Course

 At mile 460, the river again splits into several channels.
-The area features sandy beaches and the largest islands in the river, some a mile in length.
+The area features sandy beaches and the largest islands in the river, some one mile (1.6 km) in length.
 The Little Wabash River, another major tributary, joins at mile 482 on the Illinois side, near New Haven.
 At mile 491 the Wabash flows into the Ohio River near Hovey Lake.

 Photos

 Hydrology

 The Wabash is the 24th largest by discharge volume and 38th longest river in the United States.

 Major tributaries

 The major tributaries of the Wabash River include: